19992018/100-days-of-code/log.md

 Worked on the contact form.
 I was intending to import one from the internet but the one I imported is not working.
 I am considering changing forms because of this to save on time.

 After my break I hope to finish up the contact form and perhaps add ready-made footers.

+### Project: High School- Results and school rules page
+#### 12 noon to 1pm
+Finished up the contact form (It is yet to be styled) I also added a footer to index.htl

+I customize the footer in the next session.
+I also start beautifying and properly styling the website.